 Congresswoman Sheila Jackson Lee of Texas introduced the Violence Against Women Reauthorization Act of 2018.
-VAWA was first passed with bipartisan support in 1994, and since then each iteration has included important improvements that expand the safety net for survivors of the range of crimes covered by the law, including domestic abuse, dating abuse, stalking, and human trafficking.
+The Violence Against Women Act first passed with bipartisan support in 1994.
+Since then, each iteration has included important improvements that expand the safety net for survivors with the range of crimes covered by the law, including domestic abuse, dating abuse, stalking, and human trafficking.
 Congresswoman Jackson Lee’s bill continues that important tradition.

 MCEDV is grateful for the important initiatives contained in the bill.
 It is, however, missing a component that is vital to Maine.
-Due to state law, unless VAWA specifically names the Wabanaki Tribes of Maine, important protections intended to benefit indigenous communities will be available elsewhere – but not to tribal communities here.
+Due to state law, unless The Violence Against Women Act specifically names the Wabanaki Tribes of Maine, important protections intended to benefit indigenous communities will be available elsewhere, but not to tribal communities here.

-We call on Mainers to ask their representatives in Congress to support VAWA reauthorization, and ask them to work with the bill’s sponsors to include the Wabanaki Tribes of Maine in an amendment.
-Only in this way do we accomplish the goals at the heart of this critical legislation: to craft a strong set of protections that will benefit all survivors.
+We call on Mainers to ask their representatives in Congress to support reauthorization and ask them to work with the bill’s sponsors to include the Wabanaki Tribes of Maine in an amendment.
+Only in this way do we accomplish the goals at the heart of this critical legislation, to craft a strong set of protections to benefit all survivors.